papayankey/data-structures-and-algorithms/README.md

 [wikipedia](https://en.wikipedia.org/wiki/Data_Structure)

 As my personal note and reference, the following data structures with their<br>
-implementation and / or operations shall be covered;
+implementation and operations shall be covered for my future self or anyone who<br>
+might find this useful.<br>

+Implementations shall be refactored as and when I learn and gain more insights<br>
+into the go programming language.

 - Linked List
   - Singly ✅
   - Doubly
   - Circular
 - Stack
-  - Array Stack ✅
+  - Using Array slice ✅
-  - LinkedList Stack ✅
+  - Using Linked List ✅
 - Queue
-  - Array Queue ✅
+  - Using slicee ✅
-  - Linked List Queue
+  - Using Linked List
-  - Circular Queue
+  - Circular
-  - Priority Queue
+  - Priority ✅
   - Double Ended Queue (Deque)
 - Hash Table
 - Heap
-  - General Heap
-  - Fibonacci Heap
 - Tree
-  - General Tree
   - Binary Tree
   - Binary Search Tree
   - AVL Tree